Advisory group appointment opportunities:

 - Communications and outreach

 The Commissioner's Natural Heritage Advisory Committee was first established in 1966 by Commissioner of Conservation, Clarence Prout.
-The fifteen member committee first met on September 23, 1966.
+The 15-member committee first met on September 23, 1966.
 The Commissioner's Advisory Committee initially was charged with recommending:

 - policies and criteria for the selection and management of Scientific and Natural Areas,